 Best for ages: 7-13

 Why go?
-Nestled at the base of America’s peak, Pikes Peak, this scenic mountain town showcases the best Colorado has to offer in the kids department.
+Nestled at the base of America’s peak, this town showcases Colorado for kids.

-What to do: See where Olympic dreams are born and watch athletes train for upcoming events at the Olympic Training Center.
-Then, hand feed the giraffes at the country’s only mountain-top zoo, Cheyenne Mountain Zoo.
-Older kids will want to hike to the summit of Pikes Peak — the mountain that inspired the lyrics to “America the Beautiful” — and cross North America’s highest suspension bridge at The Royal Gorge.
-Finally, explore the geological wonders of Garden of the Gods, rated the No. 1 park in the U.S. by TripAdvisor users in 2014.
+What to do: Watch athletes train for upcoming events at the Olympic Training Center.
+Then, hand-feed the giraffes at the country’s only mountain-top zoo, Cheyenne Mountain Zoo.
+Older kids can hike to the summit of Pikes Peak — the mountain that inspired the lyrics to “America the Beautiful” — and cross North America’s highest suspension bridge at The Royal Gorge.
+Finally, explore the geological wonders of Garden of the Gods.

 Where to stay: Ride mules up to your cabin or fire tower accommodations at Cloud Camp, part of The Broadmoor Resort.
-You can’t top the views at this mountaintop all-inclusive escape.
 Down in Colorado Springs, the Great Wolf Lodge boasts the state’s first indoor water park.